 There are various other advantages and disadvantages to the various routes: please see our page Trade Marks: What Route to Protection? for further information.

 As Colombia and Mexico have joined the Madrid Protocol, and as applications can be filed in Spanish, it is likely that further countries, especially those in Central and South America, most of which are Spanish-speaking, will sign up.
 Canada is in the process of amending its trade mark legislation so that it will be able to join the Madrid Protocol.
-This is not expected to happen before 2018.
+This is expected to happen in early 2019.

 1 previously known as a Community Trade Mark (CTM)